-- The Itchy and Scratchy Show on The Simpsons frequently does this.
+- The Itchy & Scratchy Show cartoons on The Simpsons frequently does this.
 For example, just before being sent into space, Homer watches an I&S about space flight, and while Bart is home from school sick, he watches an episode where Itchy goes to the doctor.

 - My Little Pony: Friendship Is Magic: In the episode "A Hearth's Warming Tail", Snowfall Frost's story is essentially a condensed, holiday-themed version of Starlight Glimmer's character arc from the previous season: from blowing the notion of something out of proportion thanks to a past trauma, to creating something she hopes will "fix" it that will only cause more damage to the point of apocalyptic levels, and finally some friends who show her the error of her ways and help her reform.